cazyw/photo-blog/README.md

 # Photo Blog

-Photo blog to keep track of interesting photos
+Photo blog to keep track of interesting photos.

 ## Environment

-Built and tested in Windows 10 Home
+Built and tested in Windows 10 Home.

 Currently there's an issue with it running in Firefox (55.0.3) - cannot login/register.
 However it appears to work in Chrome (60.0.3112.113) Not yet responsive for mobile environments.